2025 Canary CREST Program Projects

 Cellular Pathway Imaging Laboratory (CPIL):

-Our research group focuses on developing new imaging assays for studying cellular signal transduction networks in cancer and cellular other diseases.
-Specifically, we apply our extensive experience in molecular biology to develop several in vivo imaging assays for monitoring basic cellular processes and post-translational modifications of proteins, such as methylation, phosphorylation, sumoylation, and many more.
-We have developed split-reporter protein complementation systems for various reporter proteins (luciferases, fluorescent proteins, and thymidine kinase) and use them for designing various sensors to study cellular signaling processes.
-Some of the main applications of these assays include imaging the tumor microenvironment, as well as immune cytokine signaling in cancer and infectious diseases.
-Other applications where we are currently applying these assays include studying protein-protein interactions involved in estrogen receptor signaling, Nrf2-mediated antioxidant signaling in chemoresistance, p53-sumoylation mediated chemotherapy responses in cancer, NFkB mediated cytokine signaling in cancer, and signaling mechanisms associated with APP and Tau protein sumoylations in Alzheimer’s disease.
+Our research group mainly works on developing novel imaging assays for studying cellular signal transduction networks in cancer and other cellular diseases.
+Specifically, we apply our extensive experience in molecular biology to develop in vivo imaging assays for monitoring basic cellular processes in living animals.
+Our targets include, post-translational modifications of proteins, such as methylation, phosphorylation, sumoylation, and acetylation.
+We use split-reporter protein complementation systems based on luciferases, fluorescent proteins, and thymidine kinase for constructing our sensors.
+We applied these sensors to image tumor microenvironment, immune cytokine signaling, and cancer therapy monitoring.
+Other areas where we are currently applying these sensors include studying protein-protein interactions involved in estrogen receptor signaling, Nrf2-mediated antioxidant signaling in chemoresistance, p53-sumoylation mediated chemotherapy responses and NFkB mediated cytokine signaling in cancer, and the signaling mechanisms associated with APP and Tau proteins in Alzheimer’s disease.

-In cancer therapy, we are establishing microRNA-based reprogramming approaches to sensitizing drug-resistant cancers (breast cancer, hepatocellular carcinoma, and glioma) to commonly used chemotherapies.
-We mainly target oncogenic and tumor suppressor microRNAs (miR-21, miR-10b, miR-122, and miR-100) that are dysregulated in cancers to improve cancer therapy.
-To deliver intact miRNAs in vivo, we load miRNAs in PLGA-PEG nanoparticles and use ultrasound-microbubble (US-MB) triggered drug delivery strategies for locoregional enhancement of microRNAs in the tumor bed to improve cancer therapy.
-We evaluate miRNA delivery strategies in small animal models (mice and rats) and optimize US parameters (cavitation, PRF, mechanical energy, and delivery efficiency) in large animal models (pigs and dogs) to address clinical translational feasibilities.
-We have shown tremendous progress in this area of research with a number of publications in high impact journals.
+In cancer therapy, we are establishing microRNA-based reprogramming approaches to sensitize cancer cells by eliminating drug-resistance.
+We are adopting this approach for treating breast cancer, hepatocellular carcinoma, and glioma to clinically used chemotherapies.
+We mainly target oncogenic and tumor suppressor microRNAs (miR-21, miR-10b, miR-122, and miR-100) which are dysregulated in cancers to improve chemotherapy.
+We use PLGA-PEG nanoparticles for loading the miRNAs, and ultrasound-microbubble (US-MB) triggered drug delivery strategy for locoregional enhancement of microRNAs in the tumor to improve cancer therapy.
+We evaluate miRNA delivery strategies in small animal models (mice and rats) and optimize US parameters (cavitation, PRF, mechanical energy, and delivery efficiency) in large animal models (pigs and dogs) to address clinical translational feasibilities of this approach to human.
+We have shown tremendous progress in this area of research with number of publications in high impact journals.
 We recently identified five sense and antisense miRNAs (miR-203, miR-218, antimiR-10b, antimiR-19b, and antimiR-21) through a rigorous analysis of miRNA expression data available in TCGA (GDC) and GEO using a biological basis-driven workflow, where these microRNAs target multiple hallmarks of cancer to improve chemo- and immunotherapies in cancer.

-In synthetic biology, we recently invented the application of high-pressure microfluidic system in the reconstruction of biomolecules derived from cells (proteins and lipids) along with synthetic sources (phospholipids, polymers, and surfactants) to develop self-assembled nano- and micro-structures that mimic biological membranes for drug delivery applications.
+In synthetic biology, we developed an application of high-pressure microfluidic system in the reconstruction of biomolecules derived from cells (proteins and lipids) along with synthetic sources (phospholipids, polymers, and surfactants) to develop self-assembled nano- and micro-structures that mimic biological membranes for drug delivery applications.
 As part of this process, we developed biomimetic microbubbles (biMBs) and nanobubbles (biNBs) using tumor cell derived exosomes (TDEs) for cancer immunotherapy applications.
-In this grant, we apply this novel technology to exploit the natural accumulation of biMBs in the immune organs (LNs, lungs, and spleen) while TDE -targeted biNBs accumulation in the tumor to achieve cancer immunotherapy.
+In this study, we applied this novel technology to exploit the natural accumulation of biMBs in the immune organs such as lymph nodes (LNs), lungs, and spleen for activating immune system while TDE -targeted biNBs accumulation in the tumor to achieve enhanced cancer immunotherapy.

 Specific Research Topics of the lab:

-• Studying estrogen receptor (ER) α and β cross-talk in breast cancer.
+- Studying estrogen receptor (ER) α and β cross-talk in breast cancer using sensor systems.

-• Ultrasound-Microbubble mediated targeted delivery of cancer therapies (MicroRNAs and Biomimetic immunotherapies).
+- Ultrasound-Microbubble mediated targeted delivery of therapeutics (MicroRNAs and Biomimetic immunotherapies) in cancer therapy.

 Lab Profile: https://med.stanford.edu/mips/research/cpil.html